tahonermann/text_view/README.md

 ```

 ## Building and installing [Text_view]
-[Text_view] is currently a header-only library, so no build or installation is
-currently required to use it.
-It is unlikely that [Text_view] will remain a
-header-only library in the future, so at some point, a build and installation
-step will be required.

 [Text_view] has a [CMake] based build system sufficient to build and run its
 tests, to validate example code, and to perform a minimal installation following
 established operating system conventions.
 By default, files will be installed